cmaijala/Crowdfunding_ETL/README.md

   	* Based on the ERD, the database schema was defined to support these relationships, ensuring proper data organization and integrity.
    		* The schema can be found in the crowdfunding_db_schema.sql file.
 * ### Loading Process:
-	* The cleaned data was then loaded into PostgreSQL.
- 	* We used SQLAlchemy to connect to the PostgreSQL database from Python, allowing us to create tables and insert data programmatically.
+ 	* We connected to the PostgreSQL database using SQL and manually loaded the data from the previously created CSV files.
-	* Bulk Loading: The transformed DataFrames were loaded into PostgreSQL in bulk using the Pandas .to_sql() function, ensuring efficient and fast insertion of data.
+	* Bulk Loading: The transformed DataFrames were imported into PGAdmin.

 	 * ### Campaign Table
 		<img width="800" alt="image" src="https://github.com/cmaijala/Crowdfunding_ETL/blob/0660dbbe3e1a7a37b8c697934601d5d49ddc39d3/SELECT-CAMPAIGN.png">